 Amos 6

 The wealthy and powerful in Israel are condemned for their arrogance and corruption, trusting in their own strength and wealth rather than God.
-They live in luxury, enjoying fine music, wine, and other pleasures, but are oblivious to the suffering of others and the impending disaster that will befall them.
-God has sworn to punish their arrogance and will bring destruction upon them, with even the closest relatives turning against each other.
+They live in luxury, ignoring the suffering of others, and will be the first to be taken captive when disaster strikes.
+The Lord will bring destruction upon the nation, striking the powerful with catastrophes and the weak with divisions.
 A foreign nation will be raised up to crush Israel from north to south.